sligtenberg/phase-1-project/README.md

 $json-server --watch db.json

-This will create a server storing the snack data with restful routes at http://localhost:3000/snacks and the cash drawer data at http://localhost:3000/snacks/cash.
+This will create a server storing the snack data at http://localhost:3000/snacks and the cash drawer data at http://localhost:3000/snacks/cash.
 In another terminal window, open index.html to use the application in a browser.

 # Stevo's Snack Sampler Intro